ninjadev/nin/README.md

 If you already have npm installed you can bootstrap to yarn by running `npm install -g yarn`.

 Running `make` in the nin folder will build and compile the entire project.
+Running `sudo make link-nin` will add nin to /usr/bin, making it available globally.

 You must have java installed for the `nin compile` command to work.